astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/02_manage-platform-users.md

 - Navigate to `grafana.BASEDOMAIN`
 - Navigate to `kibana.BASEDOMAIN`
 - Access the 'System Admin' tab from the top left menu of the Astronomer UI

-## Customizing Roles and Permissions

-On Astronomer Enterprise, platform administrators can customize the definitions of both Workspace and System Level roles from the same `config.yaml` file.

-For guidelines on how a user might limit the permission to create a Workspace, read below.
-For step-by-step instructions on how to customize and apply changes to permission sets across the platform, refer to our [Configuring Permissions](/docs/enterprise/v0.16/manage-astronomer/manage-platform-users/) doc.

-### Limiting Workspace Creation

-For larger teams on Astronomer Enterprise, our platform supports limiting the ability for any user on the platform to create a Workspace and provision Airflow resources.

-By default, all users have the ability to create a new Workspace.
-Unless otherwise configured, a user who creates a Workspace is automatically granted the "Workspace Admin" role and is thus able to create an unlimited number of Airflow Deployments within that Workspace.

-For those who want to limit user access to the Workspace creation function, administrators can leverage and customize our platform's `USER` role.

-#### Astronomer's `USER` Role

-Astronomer ships with a `USER` role that is synthetically bound to _all_ users within a single cluster.
-By default, this [role includes the `system.workspace.create` permission](https://github.com/astronomer/houston-api/blob/main/config/default.yaml#L324).

-If you're an administrator on Astronomer who wants to limit its scope, you can remove the `system.workspace.create` permission from all users and instead attach it to a separate role of your choice.
-If you'd like to reserve the ability to create a Workspace _only_ to System Admins who otherwise manage cluster-level resources and costs, you might limit that permission to the `SYSTEM_ADMIN` role on the platform.

-To configure and apply this change, follow the steps in our [Configuring Permissions](/docs/enterprise/v0.16/manage-astronomer/manage-platform-users/) doc.